erikajoh/disneycity/README.md

-SimCity201 Project Team 01: Edgar in Disneyland
+SimCity201 Project Team 01: Just Push It
 ===============================================

 All sprites are the property of their respective owners.